LC-dev/LC-dev.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io).
+I am a second-year year M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io).
 My research is generously supported by the Fonds de Recherche du Québec (FRQNT) and Mila.
 I previously earned a B.Eng. in Honours Mechanical Engineering with a minor in Computer Science, also at [McGill University](https://www.mcgill.ca).

 My current research focuses on:
 1. Building **intent-aligned** and **efficient reinforcement learning (RL) agents** through the lens of [affordances](https://en.wikipedia.org/wiki/Affordance).